lxb1226/heyjude-blog/content/post/how-to-use-mess-auto.md

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
-comment: false
+comment: true
-toc: false
+toc: true
 autoCollapseToc: false
 postMetaInFooter: false
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false
-reward: false
+reward: true
 mathjax: false
 mathjaxEnableSingleDollar: false
 mathjaxEnableAutoNumber: false